codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/create-codefresh-account.md

 ## Rename/delete Codefresh accounts
-Codefresh administrators can rename Codefresh accounts, and delete any account.
+Codefresh administrators can rename and delete Codefresh accounts.

 ##### Rename Codefresh account
-You want to rename your existing account, either due to a sign-up error or change of business name.
+You may want to rename your existing account, for example, either due to a sign-up error or change of business name.

 At this time, only Codefresh Support can rename accounts.
 Please submit a support ticket with the following details: